 A change of wavelength exhibited by some of the radiation scattered in a medium.
-The effect is specific to the molecules which cause it, and so can be used in spectroscopic analysis.
+The effect is specific to the molecules that cause it, and so can be used in spectroscopic analysis.
 Compare with Rayleigh scattering.

 - The Raman effect arises from the inelastic scattering of radiation in the visible region by molecules.